 - we test you on the first day and place you into a group that suits your level

-- morning classes (five days a week) focus on the primary skills of listening, speaking, reading and writing; increase your fluency and accuracy; and extend the range of your vocabulary
+- morning classes (five days a week): we will focus on the primary skills of listening, speaking, reading and writing; you will increase your fluency and accuracy; and extend the range of your vocabulary

-- Preparation — input from the teacher or research by the learner
+- Preparation — input from the teacher or your research

-- Development — organising and sharing ideas with other members of the class
+- Development — organising and sharing ideas with other members of your class

 - Production — a presentation or a performance that concludes the activity